anushaporeddy030697/student_internship_management/README.md

 we have sucessfully deployed the data base into remote 3-14-2023 we are working on the UI part of the project
+3-21-2023
+We have sucessfully completed the UI for the student page for the website
 </a></p>